Don’t Miss Nelson’s Largest Regatta!

 Which fleet for me?

 Keel-boats will be in three divisions, Romeo for the higher handicaps, Juliet for the lower handicaps, and a cruising division for those who don’t wish to race round the buoys.
-The keel-boats will again race to, from, and within The Abel Tasman National Park on Monday to Tuesday.
+The keel-boats will again race to, from, and within The Abel Tasman National Park on Monday and Tuesday.

 Two Yachting Association categories will apply for keel-boats: for all inshore races YA Cat 5 will apply; and for the longer passage races to, from, and within Abel Tasman National Park (weather permitting) YA Cat 4 will apply.